Transitional arrangements

 The amount a bill can go up following revaluation is limited each year under the Government Transitional Scheme.

-Maximum business rate transitional increase percentage dependent on the rateable value in 2023 to 2024:
+Maximum business rate transitional increase percentage is dependent on the rateable value at 31 March 2026 x the relevant multiplier for that property (not necessary what the charge was in 2025/2026).

 For more information see www.gov.uk/apply-for-business-rate-relief/transitional-relief.